Skip to main content

 Festive

-Traditional coconut cake flavored with grated coconut, ginger, brown sugar, flour.
-Dense, moist texture similar to gingerbread but with coconut richness.
-Dark brown color from molasses.
-Baked in rectangular pan, cut into squares.
-Simple, rustic dessert reflecting African-Jamaican heritage.
-Pairs perfectly with strong Jamaican coffee or ginger beer.
+A coconut cake flavored with grated coconut, ginger, brown sugar, and flour.
+The texture is dense and moist, close to gingerbread but with the richness of coconut, and the molasses gives it a dark brown color.
+It's baked in a rectangular pan and cut into squares, a plain, homey dessert rooted in African-Jamaican cooking.
+It goes well with strong Jamaican coffee or ginger beer.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Tree Nuts